JetBrains/kotlin-web-site/pages/docs/reference/coroutines.md

 ## Blocking vs Suspending

 Basically, coroutines are computations that can be *suspended* without *blocking a thread*.
-Blocking threads is often expensive, especially under high load, because only a relatively small number of threads is practical to keep around, so blocking one of them leads to some important work to be delayed.
+Blocking threads is often expensive, especially under high load, because only a relatively small number of threads is practical to keep around, so blocking one of them leads to some important work being delayed.

 Coroutine suspension is almost free, on the other hand.
 No context switch or any other involvement of the OS is required.
 And on top of that, suspension can be controlled by a user library to a large extent: as library authors, we can decide what happens upon a suspension and optimize/log/intercept according to our needs.